icoxfog417/tensorflow-windows-build/README.md

 * If you can't find `vcvarsall.bat`, you can use `vcvars64.bat` instead.
 * I have to apply [this fix](https://github.com/tensorflow/tensorflow/pull/5411) (it fix is already merged at mater branch).
+* I have to apply [this fix](https://github.com/tensorflow/tensorflow/pull/5421) to build on GPU.